 With this in mind, it’s important you aren’t wasting prime real estate space that simply isn’t relevant.
 These are sections like hobbies and interests, the recruiter is looking for someone to solve a problem within their business, not someone they can go scuba diving with on a weekend, so leave this out, this space can be better utilised with content showcasing your suitability for the position.

-Also, don’t list your references, no one contacts references at the application stage.
-Instead, at the end of your interview ask the recruiter whether they would like your references, this will give you immediate feedback on how the interview went.
+Also, don’t list your references, recruiters don't contact references at the application stage.
+Instead, at the end of your interview, ask the recruiter whether they would like your references, this will give you immediate feedback on how the interview went.

 Your CV should contain the following sections in this order;